Ty Cobb: 1911–1914

 Cobb regarded baseball as "something like a war," future Tiger second baseman Charlie Gehringer said.
 "Every time at bat for him was a crusade."
 Baseball historian John Thorn said in the book Legends of the Fall, "He is testament to how far you can get simply through will. ...
 Cobb was pursued by demons."

 Cobb was having a tremendous year in 1911, which included a 40-game hitting streak.
 Still, "Shoeless" Joe Jackson led him by .009 points in the batting race late in the season.
-Near the end of the season, Cobb's Tigers had a long series against Jackson's Cleveland Naps.
-Fellow Southerners Cobb and Jackson were personally friendly both on and off the field.
-Cobb used that friendship to his advantage.
-Cobb ignored Jackson when Jackson tried to say anything to him.
-When Jackson persisted, Cobb snapped angrily back at him, making him wonder what he could have done to enrage Cobb.
-Cobb felt that it was these mind games that caused Jackson to "fall off" to a final average of .408, twelve points lower than Cobb's .420, a 20th-century record which stood until George Sisler tied it and Rogers Hornsby surpassed it with .424, the record since then except for Hugh Duffy's .438 in the 19th century.
+It happened then that Cobb's Tigers squared off in a long series against Jackson's Cleveland Naps.
+Fellow Southerners Cobb and Jackson were personally friendly on and off the field.
+Cobb sought to use that friendship to his advantage.
+He ignored Jackson whenever he went to speak to him.
+When Jackson persisted, Cobb snapped angrily back at him, making the impressionable Jackson puzzle over what he could have done to enrage Cobb.
+Anecdotally, at least, these mind games contributed to a slump that dropped Jackson down to a final average of .408, twelve points lower than the .420 Cobb posted to set a modern era record until George Sisler tied it in 1922 and Rogers Hornsby surpassed it two years later with a.424 mark, the record since then (until 2024) except for Hugh Duffy's .438 in the 19th century.

 Cobb led the AL that year in numerous other categories, including 248 hits, 147 runs scored, 127 RBI, 83 stolen bases, 47 doubles, 24 triples and a .621 slugging percentage.
 Cobb hit eight home runs but finished second in that category to Frank Baker, who hit eleven.
 He was awarded another Chalmers car, this time for being voted the AL MVP by the Baseball Writers' Association of America.
+He also returned to playing centerfield full-time that season, the position he would occupy for most of the rest of his career.

 On May 12, 1911, playing against the New York Highlanders, he scored from first base on a single to right field, then scored another run from second base on a wild pitch.
 In the seventh inning, he tied the game with a two-run double.
 The Highlanders catcher vehemently argued the safe call at second base with the umpire in question, going on at such length that the other Highlanders infielders gathered nearby to watch.
-Realizing that no one on the Highlanders had called time, Cobb strolled unobserved to third base, and then casually walked towards home plate as if to get a better view of the argument.
+Realizing that no one on the Highlanders had called time, Cobb strolled unobserved to third base and then casually walked towards home plate as if to get a better view of the argument.
 He then suddenly broke into a run and slid into home plate for the eventual winning run.
 It was performances like this that led Branch Rickey to say later that Cobb "had brains in his feet."